jdart/ElasticSearchProcessWire/README.md

 ### Minimum Scores

-The search function also takes a parameter so you can control the minimum score required for a page to match.
+The search function also takes a 4th parameter to configure the minimum score required for a page to match.

 	$pages = $modules->get('ElasticSearch')->search('foo bar', $offset, $results_per_page, 0.05);

 ### Custom Queries

 By default this module uses a [fuzzy_like_this](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-flt-query.html#_how_it_works) query to match pages.
-If you want to change that call the search function with an array instead of a string for the first parameter.
+To change that use an array for the 1st parameter when calling search.

     $pages = $modules->get('ElasticSearch')->search(array(
         'query' => array(